matsmaiwald/matsmaiwald.github.io/_posts/2021-05-30-PCA-Inutition.md

 In this post, I want to look at the mathematics behind one of the most popular methods for dimensionality reduction: principal component analysis aka PCA.

 # Goal and motivation
-At a high level, PCA finds a linear transformation of our original data that produces new, transformed variables which are independent of each other (in contrast to our original data, which will typically contain variables that are correlated with each other) and capture as much of the variance in the original data as possible.
+At a high level, PCA finds a linear transformation of our original data that produces new, transformed variables.
+These variables are independent of each other (in contrast to our original data, which will typically contain variables that are correlated with each other) and try to capture as much of the original variance in as few independent variables as possible.

 # Linear transformation = matrix multiplication
 One key idea to grasp in the context of PCA is that matrix multiplication can be interpreted as a linear transformation (check out [this](https://www.youtube.com/watch?v=kYB8IZa5AuE) video for a great visual explanation).
 With this in mind, we can restate our problem as finding a matrix $$P$$ in $$Y = PX$$ such that $$Y$$ displays the desired properties.